xenondevs/Docs/docs/invui2/gui.md

         .build()
     ```

     1. By default, animations freeze the gui while they are running.
 This means that the player cannot interact with the gui until the animation is finished.
-Disabling freezing allows the user to switch to the next page before the animation finished playing.
+Disabling freezing allows the user to switch to the next page before the animation finishes playing.

     ![](assets/img/gui/animation2.gif){width=500}